slint-ui/slint/docs/tutorial/cpp/src/getting_started.md

 This tutorial uses C++ as the host programming language.
 Slint also supports other programming languages like [Rust](https://slint.dev/docs/rust/slint/) or [JavaScript](https://slint.dev/docs/node/).

+We recommend using [our editor integrations for Slint](https://github.com/slint-ui/slint/tree/master/editors) for following this tutorial.

 Slint has an application template you can use to create a project with dependencies already set up that follows recommended best practices.

 Before using the template, you need a C++ compiler that supports C++ 20 and to install [CMake](https://cmake.org/download/) 3.21 or newer.